sfu-ireceptor/turnkey-service/README.md

             - /path/to/my/ireceptor/mongodb:/data/db
 ```

-Note that should (re-)build your Docker images whenever the underlying submodule code or environment (.ENV) parameters change, or you wish to make docker-compose level changes to their configuration.
+Note that should (re-)build your Docker images whenever the underlying submodule code or environment
+(*.env*) parameters change, or you wish to make docker-compose level changes to their configuration.

 **Initializing the repository-mongodb Docker instance**

+After building your Docker images, you can proceed to initialize your Mongodb database.

 # Start up temporary mongo service, note mapping of mongo data directory and dbsetup
 # Set the /disk/mongodb to suit your needs
-docker run -v /disk/mongodb:/data/db -v $PWD:/dbsetup --name irdn-mongo ireceptor/repository-mongo
+docker run -v /opt/ireceptor/mongodb:/data/db -v $PWD:/dbsetup --name irdn-mongo ireceptor/repository-mongo

 # Run setup script
 docker exec -it irdn-mongo mongo admin /dbsetup/dbsetup.js